A Public Health Emergency has been declared in the ACT for the response to the COVID-19 pandemic. See the COVID-19 website for more information.

 Please report any damage or faulty operation of the rack immediately to the bus driver.

-- it is designed to be carried on public transport (improvised or non-standard bikes may not be carried onto a bus)
+it is designed to be carried on public transport (improvised or non-standard bikes may not be carried onto a bus)

-- it is secured in the folded position prior to boarding the bus (drivers won’t wait for you to fold your bike)
+it is secured in the folded position prior to boarding the bus (drivers won’t wait for you to fold your bike)

-- it’s stored in the luggage rack or on the floor of the bus and does not pose a danger or inconvenience to passengers
+it is stored in the luggage rack or on the floor of the bus and does not pose a danger or inconvenience to passengers

-- you take full responsibility – Transport Canberra is not liable for any damage, wear and tear, loss or stolen bikes.
+you take full responsibility – Transport Canberra is not liable for any damage, wear and tear, loss or stolen bikes.

-Drivers may refuse carriage of a fold-up bike if they deem it to be an inconvenience or danger to someone else, and for safety reasons the bus driver is not able to assist with the carriage, loading or removal of a bike on or off the bus.
+Transport staff may refuse carriage of a fold-up bike if they deem it to be an inconvenience or danger to someone else, and for safety reasons the bus driver is not able to assist with the carriage, loading or removal of a bike on or off the bus.